srivera1/ldd3_training/FPGA/README.md

 2. FPGA: **CDMA memory access**
     * kernel driver for mapping memory at the PL side of the Zynq SoC with DMA.
     * It uses dma_alloc_coherent() to allocate contiguous memory on the kernel side and transfers it with DMA.
-    * This driver has been shown to transfer data between about 130 and 400 MB/s, depending on the frequency/parameters combination at the CDMA.
+    * This driver has shown to transfer data between about 130 and 400 MB/s, depending on the frequency/parameters combination at the CDMA.
-    * Tested now only in PYNQ board kernel 4.14.
+    * Tested now only in PYNQ board, kernel 4.14.

 ## Using the driver
 ##### A) FPGA HW

 + I) First thing needed is a place from which read/write.
 For example, an HLS/RTL IP with some registers with known offsets address.
   + If we have created an IP in Vivado_hls, on which a variable has an associated input/output port, in this port, the variable will have some given offset.
-The most common case is the control port of the ip, for which one can use an axi interface.
+The most common case is the control port of the IP, for which one can use an axi interface.
 In this case, the default given offsets use to look like:

 ```default